Aperture Rings Kit

 For sale is a set of 5 (FIVE) Aperture Rings plus 1 (ONE) 30mm Rubber Band Ring.
 Other parts seeing on pictures, - shades, Ultradot accessories, Trim Rings and of course my gun (as pictured) are not included.

-First Batch of Aperture Rings Set is sold out.
-Second batch is in Anodizing and will be ready mid to late November.
+Second Batch of Aperture Rings Set is sold out.
+Third batch is in Anodizing and will be ready mid to late February.
 Backorders are accepted.
+I do have limited number of rings in various sizes that can be ordered separately.
+Please contact me through the Contact Form.

 Set of 5+1 Rings: $48.00